Naoru347/TeachingPortfolio/Course_Materials/Syllabi/Intro_Programming_Java/intro_prog_syllabus_java.md

 3. Handle common file operation errors
 4. Work with different file formats (txt, csv)
 5. Implement basic data persistence using files
+6. Work with Java's standard libraries for I/O & utilities

 ### Program Design
 1. Apply naming conventions consistently for variables, functions, and files
 2. Structure programs for readability and maintenance
 3. Write clear comments that explain code purpose and implementation
-4. Follow Python style guidelines (PEP 8)
+4. Follow Java style conventions
 5. Organize code into appropriate modules and functions

 ### Development Tools and Practices
 1. Use an Integrated Development Environment (IDE) effectively
 2. Apply version control concepts using Git for basic operations
 3. Debug programs using IDE tools and print statements
-4. Read and understand Python documentation and error messages
+4. Read and understand Java documentation and error messages
 5. Use online resources responsibly to solve programming problems

 ### Collaboration and Communication